 Shawn: Yeah, exactly.
 So, at BioTrust, we only use the GMP-certified manufacturing facilities, which is good manufacturing practices, and we only use ones that have been FDA audited.
 Then we do a desk audit, where we send a lot of questions out to them.
 They have to pass that.
 Then we have boots on the ground audits, where we actually go in pretty heavily for several days, audit that facility, kind of like an FDA agent would, and we make sure that they’re up to spec in everything.
 That they’re an A+.
 And if they’re an A, then maybe we’ll work with them and help them get to that A+.
 But we don’t even use A-.

 Most people just go with whatever’s cheapest.
 Can you make the product?
 Can you make it at this price?
 And yes, using the best of the best always costs.
 We use the best of the best labs, the best of the best ingredients suppliers, and the best of the best manufacturers.
-People are constantly relying on supplement scams to cut corners, increase their margin, make a cheaper product, and make more money.
+People are constantly cutting corners to increase their margin and make a cheaper product, and make more money.
 So that’s the thing.
-Our products work, our products are safe because we’re doing the best of the best ingredients.
-We’re talking to our contract manufacturers and we’re doing all the labs and the thing, just from start to finish, is much more costly.

 So when these guys just turn over a formulation to this contract manufacturer, to the cheapest one, they’re doing everything, and they don’t have control over it.
 They don’t know what the ingredients are, they don’t have specs on those ingredients.
 They’re not necessarily safe, they’re not necessarily tested, and they haven’t done studies on them.
 So, just start to finish, it’s kind of confusing what’s happening at this contract manufacturer because they’re really the only point of contact with these kind of marketing-based supplement companies.